 5. Hill's Science Diet Oral Care Dry Dog Food Chicken

-- Interlocking fiber technology: Cleans teeth and freshens breath
+- Interlocking fiber technology helps clean teeth and freshen breath with every bite

-- Balanced nutrition: Includes Omega-6 and vitamin E for skin and coat
+- Omega-6 fatty acids and vitamin E support skin and coat health

 6. Hill's Science Diet Small & Mini Senior 11+ Dry Food